Our Town (The X-Files): Plot

 Using FBI records, Mulder and Scully find that eighty-seven people have vanished within a two-hundred mile radius of Dudley over the past half-century.
 Mulder suspects that the town's residents are practicing cannibalism in order to prolong life, possibly explaining Paula's youthful appearance.
-Mulder also realizes that Kearns originally had Creutzfeldt–Jakob disease, and that the other residents caught the illness after consuming his body.
+Mulder discovers that Kearns had Creutzfeldt–Jakob disease, and deduces that the other residents caught the illness after consuming his body.
 The agents try to search the town's birth records for confirmation of Paula's age, but find that they have been destroyed.
 At Chaco's mansion, Chaco and Harold meet with Doris, who tearfully implies that she "helped" Chaco kill her husband; Chaco instructs her to obstruct the FBI's investigation.

 Doris calls Mulder, believing that Chaco wants to kill her; after she hangs up, she is attacked by the masked figure.
 Scully goes to help Doris while Mulder searches for Chaco at his mansion.
 There, he finds the shrunken heads of Kearns and other victims in a cabinet.
 Mulder calls Scully on the phone and hears her being knocked out by Chaco.
 She is bound and gagged and taken to a secluded field, where Harold has started a bonfire and led the townsfolk in consuming Doris.
 Chaco berates them for killing one of their own, but Harold chastises him for allowing the Creutzfeldt–Jakob epidemic to occur and has Chaco executed by the masked figure.
-Scully herself is about to be killed when Mulder arrives and shoots the figure; he is revealed to be Sheriff Arens.
+Scully is about to be killed when Mulder arrives and shoots the figure; he is revealed to be Sheriff Arens.
 Harold tries to shoot Mulder, but is trampled to death by the fleeing townsfolk.

-In narration, Scully explains that Chaco's plant has been closed down by the Department of Agriculture, and that twenty-seven Dudley residents have died from Creutzfeldt–Jakob disease.
+In narration, Scully explains that Chaco's plant has been closed down by the USDA, and that twenty-seven Dudley residents have died from Creutzfeldt–Jakob disease.
 She reveals that Chaco was ninety-three years old at the time of his death, and had spent time with the allegedly cannibalistic "Jale tribe" after his transport plane was shot down over New Guinea during World War II.
 She also states that his remains have never been found; the final scene suggests that Chaco's remains are being fed to chickens at his plant.